owlbarn/tutorial/chapters/ndarray.md

 let z1 = Arr.contract2 [|(0, 1); (1, 0)|] x y
 ```

-The indices mean that, in the contraction, the 0th dimension of `x` corresponds with the 1st dimension of `y`, an the 1st dimension of `x` corresponds with the 0th dimension of `y`, as shown in [@eq:ndarray:contract].
+The indices mean that, in the contraction, the 0th dimension of `x` corresponds with the 1st dimension of `y`, an the 1st dimension of `x` corresponds with the 0th dimension of `y`.
 We can verify the result with the naive way of implementation:

 ```ocaml:contraction